 General information and continuing eligibility requirements for new resident freshmen and/or transfer recipients.

 The Nebraska Career Scholarship is $8,000 minimum per year ($4,000 per semester).
-This scholarship commitment is renewable for up to four years, contingent upon continued funding from the state of Nebraska, provided the following guidelines are followed.
+This scholarship commitment is renewable for up to four years, or completion of a bachelors degree, whichever comes first.
+The scholarship is contingent upon continued funding from the state of Nebraska, provided the following guidelines are followed.

 Scholarship recipients must enroll full-time (at least 12 UNL credit hours) during each semester of the academic year (fall and spring semesters) in order to receive the benefit.
 These hours must be officially registered by the sixth day of classes (or census date) each semester.

-Scholars must major in only certain degree programs in high-demand fields like engineering, mathematics, healthcare, and information technology.
-These majors include Agricultural Engineering, Athletic Training, Biological Systems Engineering, Chemical Engineering, Civil Engineering, Communication Science Disorders, Computer Engineering, Computer Science, Construction Engineering, Electrical Engineering, Mathematics, Mechanical Engineering, and Software Engineering.
+Scholars must major in only certain degree programs by the sixth day of classes (or census date and reviewed each semester) in high-demand fields like engineering, mathematics, healthcare, and information technology and follow the cirriculum for that major.
+These majors include Engineering (Agricultural, Biological Systems, Chemical, Civil, Computer or Computer Science, Construction, Construction Management, Electrical, Environmental, Mechanical, and Software), Ag Systems Technology, Biochemistry, Biological Sciences, Chemistry, Communication Sciences and Disorders, Data Science, Food Science & Technology, Forensic Science, Mathematics, Nutrition, Psychology, and Statistics & Data Analytics.
 PreHealth students also qualify and must work with their academic advisor and remain in a healthcare curriculum and academic plan toward a healthcare career in order to continue to be eligible.

 Scholars must register with the appropriate campus office to obtain a Nebraska-based internship, apprenticeship, clinical position, or major-related field of employment prior to completion of the program of study.
 This must be completed by the end of a recipients third academic year (including the summer prior to the fourth year) in order to receive the scholarship for the fourth year.
 You can schedule a career coaching appointment with your college’s career services team via MyPLAN at https://my.unl.edu.
 These appointments can support you with a range of preparation topics, like resumes, cover letters, interview skills, and searching for an internship or job.
 More information on the different colleges’ career services is available here: https://careers.unl.edu/channels/partner-colleges.

-For education abroad programs, we encourage students to work directly with the Education Abroad Office.
-Students may apply for a variety of scholarships specific to education abroad: https://educationabroad.unl.edu/scholarships.
+For global experience programs, we encourage students to work directly with the Education Abroad Office.
+Students may apply for a variety of scholarships specific to global experience programs: https://educationabroad.unl.edu/scholarships.

 Scholars will be asked to complete a thank you note.